10 most common freight shipping questions.

 May 21, 2015

 The freight shipping process can appear complex on the surface, especially to first time shippers.
 While we all wish shipping freight could be as simple as sending a message in a bottle, the reality is, there are a number of regulations and processes in place to ensure valuable freight is safely delivered to its final destination.
-In this list, we've put together 10 of the most common freight shipping questions to help clear the air and simplify the process from start to finish.

 Q: What is a 3PL?